nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 * The call type.
 This can be multiparty, one-to-one, one-to-zero, or broadcast.
 * The number of individual users, connections, published streams, and subscribers to the streams in the meeting.
 If there are SIP users connected to the meeting, the number of SIP users is also listed.
 * The total number of streamed minutes in the meeting.
-* The number of issue occurances in the meeting.
+* The number of issue occurrence in the meeting.
 * The number of different Vonage Video API SDKs used in the meeting.
 Mouse over the SDKs entry to see a list of the different SDKs and the number of users for each.
 * The number of different endpoints used in the meeting.
 An endpoint is either a browser version (such as Chrome 98) for clients using OpenTok.js; a Vonage Video API SDK for iOS, Android, Linux or Windows; or SIP.
 Mouse over the Endpoints entry to see a list of the different endpoints and the number of users for each.